lexogrine/hud-manager/README.md

 ARG requires vMix 24.0.0.62 or newer.

-It is up to user to configure vMix output on PC#2.
+It is up to user to configure vMix output on PC#2 and to make sure both PCs time is synchronized.

 >Note - Delay between PCs is configurable on LHM's part